-We usually also add smaller convenince and workflow improvements to the Wonderland Engine editor.
+We usually also add smaller convenience and workflow improvements to the Wonderland Engine editor.

-This gives us a great base for implementing more advanced graphics rendering features:
+This gave us a great base for implementing more advanced graphics rendering features: